 The male builds the nest, which is simply a rudimentary scrape in the ground, lined with trampled grass or leaves.
-In May or June the female lays anywhere from 5 to 25 dark green eggs, with an average clutch size of around 10 eggs.
+In May or June, the female lays anywhere from five to 25 dark green eggs, with an average clutch size of around 10 eggs.
 Each egg can weigh up to 680 grams (1 1/2 pounds), the equivalent of about a dozen chicken eggs!

 After she has finished laying, the female wanders off and has nothing more to do with her offspring.
 She may join a group of non-breeding birds, or she may find another partner and mate again.

 The male now takes over the care of the eggs.
 He incubates them for about 60 days, during which time he rarely leaves the nest, and scarcely eats.
 His rate of metabolism drops, and he may lose up to 8kg (17 1/2 pounds) in body weight.

 A newly hatched emu is small enough to fit in your cupped hand, and weighs up to 500 gm (just over a pound).
 The body is covered with downy black and white feathers, striped along the back, and arranged in a squiggly pattern on the top of the head.
 This coloration helps break up the outline of the body when seen from above, so the chick is less easily spotted by predators.

 Emu chicks follow the male about, eating tender, young green shoots.
 As they forage, they whistle gently to each other.
 The whistling becomes louder and more high-pitched if they feel threatened or lose sight of their father.